nicosalm/salm.dev/src/writing/command-line-productivity/index.md

 I think that's a really good way to describe it.
 Vim recognizes and eliminates the vast majority of typing inefficiencies.
 The result is blazingly fast precision, and a workflow that feels like a dance.

-A contention I often receive is, “well, how do I debug in Vim?”
-You don’t.
+A contention I often receive is, "well, how do I debug in Vim?"
+You don't.
 You have separate programs[^4].
 Each program is good at what it does.
-If you build a hodgepodge of functionality you end up with an IDE and that’s precisely what I’m trying to escape.
+If you build a hodgepodge of functionality you end up with an IDE and that's precisely what I'm trying to escape.

 I will concede, however, that Vim is not beginner friendly.
-There’s a learning curve.
+There's a learning curve.
 However, Vim is exceptionally user friendly[^5].
-Once you get the hang of things, and it clicks, it’s really, really fun to use.
+Once you get the hang of things, and it clicks, it's really, really fun to use.

 A lot of people recommend learning Vim Motions on your current editor first before switching to Vim full time.
-I didn’t do this, but it’s the path most people take.
-I’m a bit weird.
+I didn't do this, but it's the path most people take.
+I'm a bit weird.
 I like to cold turkey and learn things from the ground up right away.
-But that’s a digression.
+But that's a digression.

 ### Neovim

-Vim’s extensibility takes it to the next level.
+Vim's extensibility takes it to the next level.
 Enter: Neovim.
 Taken from the Neovim Charter:

 > Neovim is a refactor, and sometimes redactor, in the tradition of Vim.
 It is not a rewrite but a continuation and extension of Vim.
 Many clones and derivatives exist, some very clever—but none are Vim.
 Neovim is built for users who want the good parts of Vim, and more.

-Neovim’s component-like plugin structure allows you to drop in and take out functionality easily.
+Neovim's component-like plugin structure allows you to drop in and take out functionality easily.
 You can bring in an [LSP](https://github.com/neovim/nvim-lspconfig), [completions](https://github.com/hrsh7th/nvim-cmp), [snippets](https://github.com/L3MON4D3/LuaSnip), [git](https://github.com/tpope/vim-fugitive), and [testing](https://github.com/nvim-neotest/neotest) infrastructure.
 You can get new things too: [Treesitter](https://github.com/nvim-treesitter), [Telescope](https://github.com/nvim-telescope/telescope.nvim) FZF (fuzzy finding), Scoped grep string searches, and [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2) anchor points to jump around.

-What’s more, since YOU configure Neovim, you’ll come away with a complete understanding of how each tool works, and how they interact with one another to create a complete ecosystem.
+What's more, since YOU configure Neovim, you'll come away with a complete understanding of how each tool works, and how they interact with one another to create a complete ecosystem.
 By contrast, other editors and IDEs abstract this away.

 I know I just said a lot of words.
 The takeaway is this: With Neovim, you know exactly why everything works the way it does, and you can make it work exactly the way you want it to.
 The possibilities are, in fact, endless.